RHInception/re-docs/components/recfgseed.rst

 RE-CFG-SEED
 -----------
-A simple confugration managemetn solution which uses `etcd <https://github.com/coreos/etcd>`_ which attempts to pull configuration paramteres from the cluster.
+A simple configration managemetn solution which uses `etcd <https://github.com/coreos/etcd>`_ which attempts to pull configuration paramteres from the cluster.
 If the parameters do not exist sane defaults are used.
 If the passwords are not defined randomly generated passwords are created for the accounts.